-- 1 The doubt or query
+- 1 Doubt or query

 - 2 Provisional conclusions

 - 2.1 From the point of view of the NodeMCU and the USB port (computer/charger):

 - 2.2 From the point of view of what we connect to Vin (sensor, LEDs, buzzer, or whatever):

-- 3 Powering CO2 sensors from Vin
+- 3 Feeding CO2 sensors from Vin

-- 4 Additional notes
+- 5 Additional notes

-- 5 And what about Arduino?
+- 6 What about Arduino?

-On many occasions, in our projects, we power our microcontroller through a USB cable connected to a mobile or computer charger and we need power peripherals (sensors, screens, LEDs, etc. that work at 5 volts.
-Can we do it without problems?
+On many occasions, in our projects, we power our microcontroller via a USB cable connected to a mobile phone or computer charger and we need to power peripherals (sensors, screens, displays, LEDs, etc.) that operate at 5 voltsCan we do this without any problems through the NodeMCU?

-I began to answer the comment and as I wrote, the answer was getting longer and longer and I realized that I needed more resources to answer it (images, video, a richer format, etc).
-I decided it was a very interesting topic that could go a long way, to be able to cover it minimally (every time I tried to explain a point I realized that I had to explain others in order for it to make sense) and that's where the article you are reading comes from.
+I started to reply to the comment and as I wrote, the reply became longer and longer and I realised that I needed more resources to answer it (images, video, a richer format, etc).
+I decided that it was a very interesting topic and one that could be used for much moreThe article you are reading is the result of this, and I was able to cover it minimally (every time I tried to explain one point I realised that I had to explain others in order to make sense of it).

-The doubt or query
+Doubt or query